adam-mcdaniel/trees/README.md

     use Atom::*;
     // Apply the commutative property for Add and Mul operations let expr = rewrite!(
-        expr,
+        // The tree to apply the rewrite rule to expr,
         // Bind the matched subtree to `this` in the pattern this = pattern![